 (1) Roles of the Board of Directors

-The Board of Directors at SuMi TRUST Holdings has appointed sufficient number of directors considered necessary and appropriate for the Board to demonstrate an effective supervisory function as required of a financial holding company tasked with the management of the Group.
+The Board of Directors at SuMi TRUST Group has appointed a sufficient number of directors considered necessary and appropriate for the Board to demonstrate an effective supervisory function as required of a financial holding company tasked with the management of SuMi TRUST Group.
 In determining the number of directors, due consideration is also given to ensuring diversity and expertise among directors.

 While a "company with Three Committees" is, in principle, able to delegate important business execution decisions to executive officers, the Board of Directors is required to exercise a greater supervisory function.
-In light of the role expected of the Board of Directors, SuMi TRUST Holdings has appointed Mr. Isao Matsushita, an external director, as chairman of the Board of Directors.
+In light of the role expected of the Board of Directors, SuMi TRUST Group has appointed Mr. Isao Matsushita, an external director, as chair of the Board of Directors.

-In addition, SuMi TRUST Holdings has established the Corporate Secretariat as an organization that assists the chairman in fulfilling his duties, thereby providing information for use in the selection of agendas for Board of Directors meetings, and offering assistance regarding matters such as the clarification of points related to the agendas of Board of Directors meetings.
+In addition, SuMi TRUST Group has established the Corporate Secretariat as an organization that assists the chair in fulfilling his duties, thereby providing information for use in the selection of agendas for Board of Directors meetings, and offering assistance regarding matters such as the clarification of points related to the agendas of Board of Directors meetings.

 (4) Deliberations by the Board of Directors